Ashish23-Karn/Host-Behaviour-Analysis/README.md

 --Data Description--

 1. Excel Files: This folder has an Excel workbook having the final Dashboard and 4 other worksheets having the combined and cleaned dataset for the host/super host dataset in.
 XLSX format.
+2. Google Doc Files: This folder is similar to the "Excel Files" folder but is more dynamic and visually appealing having all the sheets used for DashBoard Creation in google doc format.
-2. SQL query: This folder has a SQL query that is used to combine similar data from different countries in a single worksheet.
+3. SQL query: This folder has a SQL query that is used to combine similar data from different countries in a single worksheet.
-3. PPT File: This folder has the ppt file for the Host Behaviour Analysis Project.
+4. PPT File: This folder has the ppt file for the Host Behaviour Analysis Project.

 --Methodolgy--